Applying to the University of Kansas

 - A scanned copy of proof of residency, if you are a permanent resident of the U.S.

-Applications must also include official transcripts from each college attended.
+If you have never attended KU, your application must include official transcripts from each college attended.

 - Via mail